PMassicotte/gtrendsR/README.md

 ## Using gtrendsR behind a PROXY.

-If you want to use gtrendsR behind a proxy, especially with NTLM authentication mode, you need to set the proxy parameters using "setHandleParameters" function
+If gtrendsR should be used behind a proxy, especially with NTLM authentication mode, you need to set the proxy parameters using "setHandleParameters" function

 ### Example